wonderbird/gof-patterns/README.md

 ## Status

-The project has been started quite recently.
-Some patterns are already available and I am working on the [Repository](Repository) at the moment.
-While implementing that I want to move patterns I have already implemented into this repository.
+I am developing during my spare time and use this project for learning purposes.
+Please assume that I will need some days to answer your questions.

 Note, that I just learned that there are existing GitHub repositories with the same project goal in mind as this one:
 - [GitHub: Refactoring.Guru](https://github.com/RefactoringGuru) - several repositories starting with `design-patterns-` are available.